 The Diversity Welcome Breakfast is held annually for the incoming underrepresented in medicine students during orientation week.
 The breakfast allows students from the upper classes to welcome first-year students who self-identify as underrepresented in medicine.
 With the breakfast taking place during orientation week, the event serves as a nice icebreaker for the new students, letting them know that, while they may identify as under-represented, they are not alone at Drexel.

-At the start of the academic year, the Office of Diversity hosts a welcome picnic for all students who have self-identified as underrepresented in medicine.
+At the start of the academic year, the Office of Diversity, Equity & Inclusion hosts a reception to welcome all students and their families who have self-identified as underrepresented in medicine.

 Each year, there is a holiday event where students from diverse backgrounds can come and socialize together in a relaxed atmosphere.